 Included is a spacious coffee bar where people who enjoy and appreciate

-automobiles can sit and enjoy a complimentary cup of coffee with fellow auto
+automobiles can sit and enjoy a complimentary cup of coffee with fellow

-magazine valued at $3-$6.
+automotive magazine valued at $3-$6.

 Plans for the coming year include regular weekend cruise-ins and auto

 club events.
 Theobald invites local clubs to call (315) 865-5503 to

 reserve a spot for the upcoming summer series.

-The store, located in the center of Holland Patent, was formerly Jweid's
+The store, located in the center of Holland Patent, was formerly

-anyone who would take them away.
+store fixtures to anyone who would take them away.

 He spent three years gutting and rebuilding the structure after which

 The bookshop in Holland Patent is not Theobald’s first.
-Before moving to the
+Before moving

-Theobald developed coachbuilt.com,
+automobile business Theobald developed coachbuilt.com,

 an on-line encyclopedia detailing the history of America’s automotive